exciteproject/EXannotator/README.md

 * use this URL ```http://localhost:8080/Annotatortool2/index.html``` to run the tool.

 ### Sample File To Use
-You can find some sample files to test the annotator tool two [here](https://github.com/exciteproject/Annotator_tool/blob/master/TestFiles/anno2)
+There are some sample files to test annotator tool two [here](https://github.com/exciteproject/Annotator_tool/blob/master/TestFiles/anno2)
-These samples consists of refrence strings which extracted from a sample pdf by [CERMINE](https://github.com/CeON/CERMINE)
+These samples consists of reference strings which extracted from a sample pdf by [CERMINE](https://github.com/CeON/CERMINE)

 ### Output Sample
 Output File will be in XML Format.
 The following is part of output for a segmented reference string by **Annotator Tool Two**: